-The primary focus of the DWSRF Program is funding of capital construction projects to help protect public health and ensure SDWA compliance.
-However, states may also use up to 31 percent of their annual DWSRF capitalization grant for various non-construction activities intended to accomplish these same purposes.
-These non-project activities are called set-asides.
+The primary focus of the DWSRF program is funding of capital construction projects to help protect public health and ensure SDWA compliance.
+However, states may also use up to 31 percent of their annual capitalization grant, called set-asides, for various non-construction activities intended to accomplish these same purposes.